EliasSirvio/BettAir/report.md

 #### Before interview:
 For our initial membership functions, we made an “educated guess” on what was considered high and low values for the different inputs, with triangles and trapezoids as shapes (using scikit-fuzzy’s functions .trimf() and .trapmf()).
-Click here for plots of our early membership functions.
+Click [here](.\Membership Functions) for plots of our early membership functions.

 *(Insert relative reference to memb.func plots)*

 #### After interview:

 During the interview, we got some good tips on how we could improve our membership functions.
-For example, the membership function for population density is now adapted to the scale used in the Swiss Confederation’s official GIS [2]:
+For example, the membership function for population density is now adapted to the scale used in the Swiss Confederation’s official GIS [2].

 We also changed the shape of our membership functions to gaussian curves, to reduce the effect of threshold values (e.g. population going from 6 to 7 inhabitants per ha, drastically changing the output).
 With smoother membership functions, the system also outputs a heatmap with smoother edges.

 ### Rules